Ithaca College Solar Project Frequently Asked Questions (FAQ)

 The installation will offset 888 metric tons of CO2 equivalents annually, which corresponds with taking 187 cars off the road or the amount of carbon sequestered by 728 acres of mature U.S. forests each year.
 These annual offsets move Ithaca College towards its 2050 climate commitment goal of carbon neutrality.

-3. Where is the project being built?
+3. Where is the solar farm located?

 5. How was the installation paid for?